Jonasi-Deetens/advanced-queries/README.md

 ### 36) How many payments do we have above 5000 EUR and with a check number with a 'D' somewhere in the check number, ending the check number with the digit 9?
 ```
-SELECT COUNT(*) FROM payments
+SELECT * FROM payments
-WHERE amount > 5000 AND checkNumber LIKE '%D%'
+WHERE amount > 5000 AND checkNumber LIKE '%D%9'
 ```

-solution: 29
+solution: 3

 ### 38) In which country do we have the most customers that we do not have an office in?